 5. List key dentist skills and proficiencies

-With a separate skills section, you can quickly display how you can support patients, colleagues, and the wider organization.
+With a separate skills section, you can quickly show how to support patients, colleagues, and the wider organization.
 Below, you’ll find some key terms and skills to consider for this section:

 Key Skills and Proficiencies